SolemmaLLC/ClimateStudioDocs/docs/annualGlare.rst

    :width: 900px
    :align: center

-For annual DPG simulations, ClimateStudio relies on the vertical illuminance portion of the DGP formula, plus a contrast measurement from the solar disc.
+For annual DPG simulations, ClimateStudio relies on the vertical illuminance portion of the DGP formula, plus a contrast measurement from the solar disk.

 Simulation Setup
 -----------------------